utkarshcmu/grafana.org/source/blog/temp/temp.md

 Dashboards exported from Grafana 3.1 are now more portable and easier for others to import than before.
 The export process extracts information data source types used by panels and adds these to a new `inputs` section in the dashboard json.
-So when you or another person tries to import the dashboard they will be asked to select data source and optional metrix prefix options.
+So when you or another person tries to import the dashboard they will be asked to select data source and optional metric prefix options.

 ![](/assets/img/v31/import_step1.png)